dlbewley/demo-autofs/layering/readme.md

 ### Workaround Testing 2025-05-27

 It seems if we let the image apply without any related Machineconfigs we will avoid the above.
+This means an additional image build and reboot is needed.

 ```bash
 # remove all machineconfigs from the worker-automount MCP